 - Continuing to Develop Is a Top Priority – Not only are millennials eager to progress, they want to invest time in acquiring skills and knowledge.
 PwC’s study also found that millennials “respond well to mentoring by older employees – in an ideal world, they would like to see their boss as a coach who supports them in their personal development.”
 Considering this, millennial employees and mentees are a good investment for the future of your agency.

 Overall, millennials are important to your success because their strong presence in the workforce is creating a cultural change in business and impacting the growth and success of organizations worldwide.
 As an insurance producer, investing in your agency by hiring millennials or mentoring current millennial employees can propel your business to greater success and create loyal, hardworking business partners for the future.

 The hard part is opening the eyes of the millennial to the incredible opportunities for work, personal growth, and outreach that the industry provides.
 The Insurance Information Institute has many resources to help in this effort, including the video “My Career in Insurance Is…: Opportunity, Reward, and a Career Path Without Limits,” which highlights the potential opportunities in the insurance industry for professionals young and old.
-Nowhere are the attributes mentioned in these resources more applicable than at an entrepreneurial agency, which offers decision-making power, high commissions, resources and tools, equity opportunities, and stock options.
+Nowhere are the attributes mentioned in these resources more applicable than at an entrepreneurial agency, which offers decision-making power, high commissions, resources and tools, equity interest in your book, and stock options.